kottke.org home archives + xml about kottke.org contact me

 Much of the section in the book on Otlet was first published by Wright in a Boxes and Arrows essay called Forgotten Father: Paul Otlet.
 Wright's extensive online bibliography for Glut should keep you busy for a few hours when you're done with that.
 (I wish all the books I read were accompanied by such bibliographies.)
 I'll also recommend a related read and one of my favorite technology books, The Victorian Internet by Tom Standage (@ Amazon):

-It points out the features common to the telegraph networks of the nineteenth century and the internet of today: hype, scepticism, hackers, on-line romances and weddings, chat-rooms, flame wars, information overload, predictions of imminent world peace, and so on.
+It points out the features common to the telegraph networks of the nineteenth century and the internet of today: hype, skepticism, hackers, on-line romances and weddings, chat-rooms, flame wars, information overload, predictions of imminent world peace, and so on.
 In the process, I get to make fun of the internet, by showing that even such a quintessentially modern technology actually has roots going back a long way (in this case, to a bunch of electrified monks in 1746).

 Now, if you'll excuse me, I need to get back to my televised book.